kodecocodes/i9t/your-app-on-the-web/your-app-on-the-web.markdown

 ### Universal links

-For example, if you owned the domain `clownapp.com` then you could register `http://clownapp.com/clowns/*` as a universal app link.
+If you owned the domain `clownapp.com`, you could register `http://clownapp.com/clowns/*` as a universal app link.
 If the user has your social clown app installed and taps the link `http://clownapp.com/clowns/fizbo` within Safari or a web view, they could be taken straight to Fizbo's profile within your app.

-If they don't have the app installed, they'll see the clown's information on your website, just as if they'd followed a standard HTTP link to your website.
+If they don't have the app installed, they could be taken to the clown's information on your website, just as if they'd followed a standard HTTP link.
 You'll see the same behavior if you open the link with `openURL(_:)`.

 Universal links have other advantages over deep links:

-- **Unique:** There's no way other apps can register a handler your domain.
+- **Unique:** There's no way other apps can register a handler for your domain.
 - **Secure:** To tie your domain and app together, you have to upload a securely-signed file to your web server.
 There's also no way for other apps to tell whether your app is installed.
 - **Simple:** A universal link is just a normal HTTP link which works for both your website and your app.
 So even if a user doesn't have your app installed, or isn't running iOS 9, the link will still bring them to Safari.